 Strategies for fighting white supremacy in the age of Trump.
 Available now from AK Press.
-To see these issues discussed in person, check out the Grassroots Responses Tour or bring Jordan Flaherty to your community.

 Read an excerpt from the book here.